C.J. Abrams Preview, Player Props: Nationals vs. Phillies

-The Washington Nationals and C.J.
-Abrams (.265 slugging percentage over his past 10 games, including one homer), take on starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.
+The Washington Nationals, including C.J.
+Abrams (.139 batting average in his past 10 games), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Muncy Bank Ballpark at Historic Bowman Field, Sunday at 7:10 PM ET.

-In his most recent game, he racked up three RBI (going 1-for-5 with a home run) against the Phillies.
+He had a hitless performance in his last game (0-for-4) against the Phillies.

 C.J.
 Abrams Game Info & Props vs. the Phillies